Our family loves hiking and immersing ourselves in nature.

-I’m obsessed with our country’s national parks.
-Our family loves hiking and immersing ourselves in nature, and while we have wonderful local and regional options like Preservation Parks of Delaware County, Hocking Hills State Park, Mohican State Park and the Columbus and Franklin County Metro Parks, there’s just something about the legacy and diversity of our country’s amazing natural wonders: the national parks.
+We have wonderful local and regional options like Preservation Parks of Delaware County, Hocking Hills State Park, Mohican State Park and the Columbus and Franklin County Metro Parks, but there’s just something extra special about the legacy and diversity of our country’s amazing natural wonders: the national parks.

-Did you know that of 417 parks and areas in the National Park System, only 60 have the actual designation “national park”?
+Did you know that of 417 parks and areas in the National Park Service, only 60 have the actual designation “national park”?
 Those 60 are special places indeed.

-While I visited some amazing national parks with my family as a child, including Yellowstone, Fire Island and Mt.
-Rainier, alas those are only distant memories for me now.
-Instead, in this post, I’ll touch on the national parks that we’ve visited in the past ten years – one with Z and two before she was born – and then I’ll end with a few national parks that are on my wish list for upcoming trips!
+Instead, below I’ll touch on the national parks that we’ve visited in the past ten years – one with Z and two before she was born – and then I’ll end with a few national parks that are on my wish list for upcoming trips!

 - I never knew I could be a desert lover until the day we went to Joshua Tree National Park and I fell in love with its giant round boulders, endless bright blue sky and oddly Dr. Seuss-like namesake, the cactus-looking trees themselves.
 In March 2016, our family traveled to Palm Desert, CA for a weekend getaway from LA and it was the perfect opportunity to visit Joshua Tree.
 I found the park experience to be so magical it bordered on sacred – the beauty was just breathtaking and the landscape so majestic and unlike anywhere else I’ve ever been.
 Climbing boulders and exploring the park that day with E and Z is one of my cherished travel memories, and the photos I took of my two adventurers that day are among my favorites ever.
 I was devastated to read recently that vandals did irreparable damage to Joshua Tree during the recent government shutdown – just heartbreaking.

 - The most visited of all the national parks, Great Smoky Mountains National Park, is actually the site of our next family getaway and the place that sparked the idea for this blog post.
 E and I spent time there years ago for a romantic weekend, and we’ll be taking the girls to the Smokies later this month.
 I’m looking forward to spending time in nature – including in the hot tub on our cabin’s deck overlooking the woods!
 Who knows, maybe we’ll even get a black bear sighting on one of our hikes if they’re not all hibernating away the winter.
 At the very least, we’ll soak up some great nature views and much-needed “unplugged” time as a family.
-I’m sure I’ll be posting about our Gatlinburg getaway before too long.
+You can read about our Gatlinburg getaway here.

 Next on our list